hashicorp/terraform-provider-azurerm/website/docs/r/orchestrated_virtual_machine_scale_set.html.markdown

 Manages an Orchestrated Virtual Machine Scale Set.

+## Disclaimers

+~> **Note:** All arguments including the administrator login and password will be stored in the raw state as plain-text.
+[Read more about sensitive data in state](/docs/state/sensitive-data.html).

 ~> **NOTE** Orchestrated Virtual Machine Scale Sets are in Public Preview and it may receive breaking changes - [more details can be found in the Azure Documentation](https://docs.microsoft.com/azure/virtual-machine-scale-sets/orchestration-modes).

 ~> **NOTE:** Due to a bug in the service code `extensions` are not currently supported in the `azurerm_orchestrated_virtual_machine_scale_set` resource.
 The ETA for `extensions` support is tentatively set for January 15, 2022.